Exodo0/ERLC-API/README.md

 const erlc = require("erlc");
 const client = new erlc.Client({
-  globalToken: "", // Here you enter your global token provided for the API });
+  globalToken: "", // You get the global key directly from the ERLC developers.
+To increase your API request limits });
 client.config(); // Registers your client
 ```